-Prerequisites: TNoS, Algebra 1 Recommended: Algebra 2 concurrent

-Biology will build on the skills and knowledge acquired in The Nature of Science, and serves as the prerequisite for AP Biology.
+Prerequisites: The Physical Earth, Algebra 1 Recommended: Algebra 2 (can be concurrent) Biology will build on the skills and knowledge acquired in The Nature of Science, and serves as the prerequisite for AP Biology.
 In this course, students must demonstrate basic competence with biology laboratory skills.
 Students will design scientific investigations to explore specific questions of biology, and analyze data to support their conclusions.
-Students will gain a foundation to prepare them for the challenges of AP Chemistry.
-The Academic Learning Targets for Biology are: Organisms (from cells to the whole organism), Heredity (genetics), Evolution, Ecosystems, Practices (skills used in science), and Connections (habits of mind for science).
+Students will gain a foundation to prepare them for the challenges of AP Biology.
+Units include: Evolution; Genetics and Heredity; Ecosystems.